nidhog/webcanvas/README.md

 Run
 `python manage.py runserver`

-Deploys to Heroku automatically after pushing to *master*
+Deploys to Heroku automatically after pushing to *master*.
+Migrations need to be staged.
+To run the migrations on Heroku: `heroku run python manage.py migrate`